 "Seriously, Pete, there's a lot of dating and mating in the Chicago PD; that's why we have so many multi-generational police families.
 I just feel that it's best not to mix sex and duty.
 I want to advance in the force, make Commander someday.
 Relationships that go sour have throttled many a career."

 "In all businesses, little brother," Ronnie said, "the adage don't shit where you eat still applies.
-Especially now that Me-Too movement over a decadethirty-five ago has borne fruit."
+Especially now that the Me-Too movement thirty-five years ago has borne fruit."

 "But Mac, a young man your age needs some kind of sexual outlet," Willy said.